- Participation in all course sessions

-Selected participants will receive an email with a link to do the payment no later than 20 July 2019.
+Selected participants will receive an email with a link to do the online payment.

-- Each applicant will be requested to submit a short abstract summarizing his/her project and how targeted proteomics might be useful in the future.
-Abstracts will be used to assess which applicants could benefit the most.
+- As each applicant will be requested to submit a short abstract summarizing their project and how targeted proteomics might be useful for their research in the future, the selection of participants will be based on their motivation and skills.

-- Each applicant will be expected to have a basic prior knowledge in MS-based proteomics.
+- Each applicant will be expected to have a basic prior knowledge of MS-based proteomics.